 Measurements and sampling were conducted in alteration and residential area of Boto village, Jatiroto Wonogiri Central Java.
 From the Wonogiri city approximately 20 km to the southeast to Ponorogo (Figure 1).
-The research area was a steep hill area and in the north is a plain occupied by settlements and rice fields.
+The study area is a steep hill area and in the north is a plain occupied by settlements and rice fields.

-Figure 1.
-Location of the research area.
+Egure 1.
+Location of research area.